zetavg/chromium-website/site/chromium-os/testing/moblab/releasenotes/index.md

 *   [Wyvern (puff) OS Recovery Image](https://storage.googleapis.com/moblab-recovery-images/chromeos_14526.55.0_puff-moblab_recovery_stable-channel_mp-v3.bin.zip)

+# July 21th 2022: Moblab Patch Release
+**You should reboot your Moblab when next not running tests to get this latest version of the software.**

+After the update you will be running Moblab version R-2.17.3 (from previous R-2.17.2)

+**Highlights**
+This patch fixes an issue with provisioning by upgrading the devserver component and resolving a CTS test failure.

 # June 24th 2022: Moblab Update
 **You should reboot your Moblab when next not running tests to get this latest version of the software.**